-We believe that Positive Behaviour Support (PBS) and Applied Behaviour Analysis (ABA) are inherently flawed approaches, and that Neurodivergent people and people with learning disabilities, along with their families and carers, deserve better.
+We believe that Positive Behaviour Support (PBS) and Applied Behaviour Analysis (ABA) are inherently flawed approaches, and that Neurodivergent people (including people with learning disabilities), along with their families and carers, deserve better.

 What is this campaign about?

-We know that parents, carers and practitioners want what’s best for Neurodivergent people and people with learning disabilities.
-We do not judge anyone who has experienced or used PBS, but we know that better, more compassionate alternatives exist and deserve greater recognition.
+We know that parents, carers and practitioners want what’s best for Neurodivergent people (including people with learning disabilities).
+We do not judge anyone who has experienced or used PBS or ABA, but we know that better, more compassionate alternatives exist and deserve greater recognition.

 What are we against?